opendevstack/ods-pipeline-adoc/README.md

     - { name: source, workspace: shared-workspace }
 ```

-See the [documentation](https://github.com/opendevstack/ods-pipeline-adoc/blob/main/docs/render.adoc) for details and available parameters.
+See the [documentation](https://github.com/opendevstack/ods-pipeline-adoc/blob/main/docs/render.adoc) for detailed usage and available task parameters.

 ## About this repository